AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Evaluation

-We conclude that in a configuration in which $C6$ and $C1E$ are disabled while Turbo is enabled, large performance benefits can be obtained by \hg{enabling $C6A$ instead of $C1$}, i.e., \texttt{T\_C6A\_No\_C6,No\_C1E}.
-Doing so 1) provides larger thermal capacitance to Turbo compared to enabling $C1E$, and 2) reduces the long transition latency overhead of C-states (i.e., $C6$ and $C1E$).
-We illustrate the potential benefits of Turbo with \tech in Fig.~\ref{fig:res_turbo}(b,d) (dashed green line).
+We conclude that in a configuration where both $C6$ and $C1E$ are disabled while Turbo is enabled, large performance benefits can be obtained by \hg{enabling $C6A$ instead of $C1$}, i.e., \texttt{T\_C6A,No\_C6,No\_C1E}.
+Doing so provides larger thermal capacitance to Turbo compared to enabling $C1E$, and reduces the long transition latency overhead of C-states (i.e., $C6$ and $C1E$).
+We illustrate the potential benefits of Turbo with \tech in Figs.~\ref{fig:res_turbo}(b,d) (dashed green line).